junxit/us-congress-bills-114/metadata.md

 - 2016-07-14 — Placed on the Union Calendar, Calendar No. 534.
 - 2016-07-14 — Reported by the Committee on Natural Resources.
 H. Rept.
 114-690.
 - 2016-07-14 — Reported by the Committee on Natural Resources.
 H. Rept.
 114-690.
+- 2016-09-06 — Considered under suspension of the rules. (consideration: CR H5068-5069)
+- 2016-09-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4789.
+- 2016-09-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-06 — Mr. Thompson (PA) moved to suspend the rules and pass the bill.
+- 2016-09-06 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5068)
+- 2016-09-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5068)